greenarrow2019/Ansible-Network-Automation/Network Diagram/Network Implementation.md

 **NOTE:**

+In addition, because routers don't forward broadcast packets, machines in VLAN 10, 20, 30, and 50 won't receive IP addresses from the DHCP server in VLAN 40 because they aren't in the same physical subnet.
+To solve this problem, I enabled relay agents on both routers on interfaces g0/0, g0/1, g0/2, g0/3, and g0/4.

 Because I set up two management routers for redundancy, when a client machine sends a DHCP Discover message, it will be flushed to both routers which means the DHCP server will receive two DHCP Discover messages from one machine.
 In a large network, this can create unnecessary traffic.
 The solution is to only allow the active HSRP router to forward this message.
 First, I gave each HSRP group a name.